Eagles-Commanders updates

-This is your third quarter thread for the 2022 Week 10 Philadelphia Eagles vs. Washington Commanders Monday Night Football game.
+This is your fourth quarter thread for the 2022 Week 10 Philadelphia Eagles vs. Washington Commanders Monday Night Football game.
 Join the discussion in the comments below.

 Here is some basic information to help guide you through the game: